-5.2.
+5.3.
 Results of the risk mapping

-Our initial analysis has shown that the vast majority of SUEZ Australia's suppliers are onshore Australian-based suppliers (96%).
-Regarding the remaining 4% of suppliers, which we source from international markets, the key product categories are membranes and plant and equipment, and the geographies identified as higher risk were Asia, Europe, and the USA.
+Our initial analysis has shown that the vast majority of SUEZ Australia's R&R suppliers are onshore Australian based 5,613 suppliers (98.42%).
+Regarding the remaining 90 R&R suppliers (1.58%), which we source from international markets, the key product categories are plant and equipment, Asia, Europe, and the USA.
+The Water business sourced key product categories such as membranes from Europe and the USA.

-SUEZ has undertaken an analysis of the company's key expenditure categories and has identified the following products and services categories that pose an elevated modern slavery risk:
+An analysis of the key expenditure categories has identified the following products and services categories, as in the past, that pose an elevated modern slavery risk:

 Category of product/service Area of business

-Labour Hire Operations
+Labour hire HR/Procurement/Operations

-Plant & equipment; fleet supplies Supply chain
+Plant & equipment; fleet supplies Procurement /Operations

-PPE/uniforms supplies Supply chain
+PPE/uniform supplies Procurement

-Service providers (i.e. cleaning services) Operations; supply chain
+Service providers (i.e. cleaning services) Operations

-Office supplies & consumables Supply chain
+Office supplies & consumables Procurement